-- reviews and recommends corporate goals and objectives relevant to compensation of our chief executive officer and other executive officers; - evaluates the performance of these officers in light of those goals and objectives recommends to our board of directors the compensation of these officers based on such evaluations; - · makes recommendations to our board of directors regarding incentive compensation and equity-based plans and arrangements; and - reviews and evaluates, at least annually, the performance of the compensation committee and its members, including compliance by the compensation committee with its charter.
+- reviews and recommends corporate goals and objectives relevant to compensation of our chief executive officer and other executive officers; - evaluates the performance of these officers in light of those goals and objectives recommends to our board of directors the compensation of these officers based on such evaluations; - · recommends to our board of directors the issuance of stock options and other awards under our stock plans; and - reviews and evaluates, at least annually, the performance of the compensation committee and its members, including compliance by the compensation committee with its charter.

-After this offering, we expect that the members of our compensation committee will be Ms. Segre (chairperson), Mr. Beebe and Mr. Pack.
-Each of the members of our compensation committee is independent under the applicable rules and regulations of Nasdaq and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
-The compensation committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.
+After this offering, we expect that the members of our compensation committee will be Mr. Beebe (chair) and Mr. Taylor.
+Each of the members of our compensation committee is independent under the applicable rules and regulations of and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+The compensation committee operates under a written charter that satisfies the applicable standards of the SEC and